 He also said this on twitter..

 So, a megalomanic then.

-As the flag is so prominent in town and is also on other items this is what their website says about it.
+As the flag is so prominent in town and is also on other items such as t-shirts this is what their website says about it.
 The uniform comment is re cloth that used to be dyed in the Stroud valleys and hung out to dry on racks on the hillsides, hence the term Rack Hill over at Chalford.

 Five Valley Star: The ‘wonky’ star reflects the 5 valleys that lead to Stroud, the absence of flat gradients and the alternative nature of its residents.
 White the colour of example.
 A shining beacon of hope.

 Red: The colour of revolution, the worker and Stroudwater scarlet, uniform of the redcoats.

 Green: The hills that dominate our landscape, the eco credentials of this town and the billiard cloth that historically originated from these valleys.